pingcap/docs-cn/sql-statements/sql-statement-split-region.md

     +-----------+-----------+---------+-----------+-----------------+------------------+------------+---------------+------------+----------------------+------------------+
     ```

 2. Use the `SPLIT` syntax to split a Region for each partition.
-In the following example, four Regions are split in the range of `[0,10000]`.
+Suppose that you want to split the data in the `[0,10000]` range of each partition into four Regions.
+The example statement is as follows:

     {{< copyable "sql" >}}

     ```sql
     split partition table t between (0) and (10000) regions 4;
     ```

+    In the above statement, `0` and `10000` respectively represent the `row_id` of the upper and lower boundaries corresponding to the hotspot data you want to scatter.

+    > **Note:**
+    >
+    > This example only applies to scenarios where hotspot data is evenly distributed.
+If the hotspot data is unevenly distributed in a specified data range, refer to the syntax of uneven split in [Split Regions for partitioned tables](#split-regions-for-partitioned-tables).

 3. Use the `SHOW TABLE REGIONS` syntax to view the Regions of this table again.
 You can see that this table now has ten Regions, each partition with five Regions, four of which are the row data and one is the index data.